Sunday, 23 October 2011

 Reverend Adam Atkinson constantly switched from appearing sincere to smarmy so that you expected he was a politician in a previous life.
 An Average looking, white, short, male with glasses he was so physically unassuming you were shocked at his lucid and easy going public speaking manner, he was the quintessential priest next door, the good neighbour.
 Eager to promote a God that can be the be all and end all for his entire congregation, his sermon took the first Bible reading from the book of Isaiah chapter 45.
 This verse has liberal emphasise on God existing in all things, being the creator of good and bad instead of separating morality into two distinctions of the devil and God himself.

-7 I form the light and create darkness, I bring prosperity and create disaster;
+7 I form the light and create darkness,

 I, the LORD, do all these things.